Primavera Slow: 14 weeks of events dedicated to Nature

 This event is aimed not only at promoting the natural excellences of the Park but also at enhancing the appeal of culture that is embodied by this land.

-From 28th April to 1st May, the International Po Delta Birdwatching Fair in Comacchio is the major event among the over 1000 events of the area.
-It is an unmissable event, second only to the British Birdwatching Fair of London, and it is perfect for all the photo enthusiasts, as well as the slow tourism, biodiversity, and sustainability lovers.
+Every two years it hosts also the International Po Delta Birdwatching Fair in Comacchio, an unmissable event, second only to the British Birdwatching Fair of London, perfect for all the photo enthusiasts, as well as the slow tourism, biodiversity, and sustainability lovers.

 Add to the list the traditional hiking in nature; food&wine tours for those interested in local products and good food; didactic workshops for youngsters and kids in order to enhance their approach towards the flora and fauna of the Po Delta Park in an entertaining and educational way.
 As you can see, there’s plenty of options, you’ll be spoilt for choice.